You’re a financial analyst, but that doesn’t mean your financial analyst resume should look as dull as a spreadsheet.

 So choose a template that sends the right message for you.

-- Basic layout - this single column template is ideal for someone looking to get hired as an entry level financial analyst.
+- Basic - this single column template is ideal for someone looking to get hired as an entry level financial analyst.
 If you don’t have a ton of experience for your resume, this presents that so it’s incredibly easy to read and doesn’t look light.

-- Professional layout - use this template if you’re applying for a big corporation like Lufthansa, or one of the big four companies.
+- Professional - use this template if you’re applying for a big corporation like Lufthansa, or one of the big four companies.
 Finance is one of the most conservative industries, people are going in suits, so especially in those companies it’s good to use a professional financial analyst resume layout.

-- Simple layout - applying to a company that you don’t know much and you don’t want to risk getting rejected?
+- Simple - applying to a company that you don’t know much and you don’t want to risk getting rejected?
 Than this layout can work best for you.

-- Creative layout - you’re not the typical financial analyst?
+- Creative - you’re not the typical financial analyst?
 Or you’re applying for a financial job in a young startup.
 Than you should consider using something more colourful with more personal sections.

 Here’s what to consider when choosing the perfect financial analyst resume layout: